 Communism in Czechoslovakia.
 Important chapter of our long, impressive history.
 Unfortunately another one with not very positive content.
 Many of my clients ask me on the tours about communism.
 And I am glad for that!
 But how to squeeze 41 years of communism in only a few hour tour?!
 I was racking my brains.
 How to sum up this complicated topic in a more articulate form?
 With focus on the fundamental moments and important facts.
 This is the result.
 This blog post will teach you a bit more about communism in Czechoslovakia.
 In a comprehensible and hopefully interesting way.

 And who is writing this blog for you?
 My name is Dana.
 And as you have seen in the upper paragraph, I am working as a tour guide in Prague.
-I am running my tiny business called Prague Behind The Scenes where I specialize in small-group, off the beaten path walking tours.
+I am running my tiny business called Prague Behind The Scenes – designing small-group and private walking tours of Prague downwtown.
+And supporting sustainable and responsible tourism, no mass tourism.
+Please don´t hesitate to contact me with questions or tour requests email@example.com

 Communism in Czechoslovakia: when it all started and why?